Bioconductor/BiocAsia2020/docs/index.md

 layout: default
 keynoteSpeakers:
   - name: Robert Gentleman
-    inst: Harvard Center for Computational Biomedicine
+    inst: Harvard Center for Computational Biomedicine, USA
     url: https://blog.23andme.com/23andme-research/a-computational-biologist-and-a-gentleman/
     blurb: "Robert Gentleman is currently the founding executive director of the Harvard Center for Computational Biomedicine.
 Prior to that, he has held important positions in 23andMe, Genentech, Fred Hutch Cancer Institute, and Dana Farber Cancer Institute at Harvard.
 He is recognized as one of the originators of the R programming language.
 He has also co-founded the Bioconductor project, which aims to promote the development of open-source tools for bioinformatics and computational biology."
   - name: Yi Xing
-    inst: Center for Computational and Genomic Medicine, Children’s Hospital of Philadelphia
+    inst: Center for Computational and Genomic Medicine, Children’s Hospital of Philadelphia, USA
     url: https://xinglab.org/people/yi-xing/
     blurb: "Dr. Yi Xing is the Francis West Lewis Endowed Chair and Founding Director of the Center for Computational and Genomic Medicine at the Children’s Hospital of Philadelphia (CHOP), and Professor of Pathology and Laboratory Medicine at the University of Pennsylvania (Penn).
 Dr. Xing has an extensive publication record in bioinformatics, genomics, and RNA biology.
 His work has provided fundamental insights into the function, regulation, and evolution of post-transcriptional RNA processing in mammals.
 His current research merges the fields of computational biology, biomedical data science, RNA genomics, human genetics, precision medicine, and immuno-oncology."
   - name: Xuegong Zhang